obsidiansystems/ledger-app-tezos/install.md

 If you have the [Nix package manager][nix] installed, then you can skip all of the dependency setup instructions above (libusb, virtualenv, and ledgerblue) and install by using the [Tezos Baking Platform](https://gitlab.com/obsidian.systems/tezos-baking-platform).
-In the `ledger` directory of that repo, run:
+In the `ledger` directory of that repo, on the `ledger-baking` branch, run:

 ```bash
 ./setup_ledger.sh